andreasbehnke/xps13/README.md

-# xps13
+# DELL XPS 13 2015 (9343)
-Configuration files and scripts for running debian based linux systems on the DELL xps13 2015 (9343)
+Configuration files and scripts for running debian based linux systems on the DELL XPS 13 2015 (9343)

 # Hardware
 - Replaced broadcom wifi with intel card